PlayVoice/vits_chinese/README.md

 Based on BERT, NaturalSpeech, VITS

 ### Features
-1, Hidden prosody embedding for BERT
+1, Hidden prosody embedding from BERT

-2, Infer loss add from NaturalSpeech
+2, Infer loss from NaturalSpeech

+3, Framework of VITS

 ### Install